 In October 2017 the Scottish Government Technology Enabled Care (TEC) team invited the IS change team to input to a national event of TEC colleagues.
 Following that, the Scottish Government enlisted the support of the Change team to plan an event which would look at building a national business case for the Telecare Responder Service.

-We are keen to keep the conversations going, watch this space for our next event coming in the early summer.
+We are keen to keep the conversations going, watch this space for our next event coming in the winter of 2019.

 We hold regular webinars featuring guest speakers on a range of topics related to change management.
 See our most recent one below or visit our Youtube channel to see them all.
 If you'd like to host a webinar, get in touch.